rwebaz/IoTA-Lessons-Project/docs/pages/FOMO-FIDO.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Iota/Source-Iota-Links.htm){:title="Click to Visit the Source Links page of the Iota Lessons Project at GitHub pages"}{:target="_blank"} page of the Iota Lessons Project.
-Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+- The [Project Source Links](https://mminail.github.io/IoTA/Source-Iota-Links.htm){:title="Click to Visit the Source Links page of the IoTA Lessons Project at GitHub pages"}{:target="_blank"} page of the IoTA Lessons Project.
+Published by © 2017 - 2018 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.